subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ## Generate TypeScript interfaces

-The process for generating wrappers around TypeScript wrappers around Events and Extrinsics has a dedicated page [here](/develop-a-squid/substrate-support/typegen).
+Refer [here](/develop-a-squid/substrate-support/typegen) to learn how to generate TypeScript wrappers for Events and Extrinsics.

 ### Chain exploration

 :::info
-It is advised to skip the **manual** chain exploration step, and just head over directly to the [Typegen](#events-wrappers-generation) section below, following the instructions.
+In most cases, it is recommended to skip this section, which demonstrates how to **manually** carry out chain exploration.
+You may choose to scroll directly to the [Typegen](#events-wrappers-generation) section below.
 :::

+It is important is to pay attention to the `chain`, `archive` and `out` parameters for the purposes of this tutorial.
+In this Crust example, the following applies:

+- `chain` refers to the WebSocket address of the Crust blockchain.
+- `archive` refers to the Archive that is synchronized with the Crust blockchain.
+- `out` refers to the output file.

-What matters in the context of this tutorial, is to pay attention to the `chain`, `archive` and `out` parameters, which refer to the related WebSocket address of the Crust blockchain, the Squid Archive synchronized with it (this is optional, but helps speed up the process) and the output file simply contains the chain name as a good naming convention (this is useful in case of multiple chains handled in the same project or folder).
+It is convention to include the name of the blockchain in the name of the output file.
+This is useful when multiple chains are handled in a single project or folder.

 ```bash
 npx squid-substrate-metadata-explorer \